Home Insights Search & Content

 What Is E-E-A-T?

 Most business owners have heard the acronym.
 Few understand what it actually demands of them.
-E-E-A-T — Experience, Expertise, Authoritativeness, and Trustworthiness — is the framework Google uses to evaluate whether content deserves to rank.
-It is not a ranking factor in the way that page speed or backlinks are.
-It is a quality standard, assessed by approximately 16,000 human evaluators worldwide, whose feedback shapes the algorithms that decide your organic visibility.
+E-E-A-T Experience, Expertise, Authoritativeness, and Trustworthiness is the framework Google uses to evaluate whether content deserves to rank.
+For anyone asking what is EEAT, it is important to understand that It is not a ranking factor in the way that page speed or backlinks are.

 Key Takeaways

-• E-E-A-T stands for Experience, Expertise, Authoritativeness, and Trustworthiness — a framework from Google’s Quality Rater Guidelines used by approximately 16,000 human evaluators worldwide.
+• E-E-A-T stands for Experience, Expertise, Authoritativeness, and Trustworthiness a framework from Google’s Quality Rater Guidelines used by approximately 16,000 human evaluators worldwide.

 • Google added the first “E” for Experience on 15 December 2022, distinguishing first-hand knowledge from theoretical expertise.